 Each priority broadband project will be scored using a total of 100 points.
 The IBO will evaluate all priority broadband projects by the following criteria, which abide by the guidelines set forth in the BEAD Notice of Funding Opportunity.
+If there are multiple competing proposals for the same project area utilizing priority broadband technologies, the rubric described below is the process the IBO will utilize to select amongst these competing proposals.

-Primary Criteria (75 total points)
+Primary Criteria (80 total points)

-Minimal BEAD Program Outlay - 50%, or 50 total points
+Minimal BEAD Program Outlay - 45%, or 45 total points